Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/index.md

 ### `Plugin.execute`

 This method contains the logic for processing events and has `event` instance as parameter.
 If used as enrichment type plugin, the expected return value is the modified/enriched event.
-If used as a destination type plugin, the expected return value is `None`.
+If used as a destination type plugin, the expected return value is a map with keys: `event` (BaseEvent), `code` (number), and `message` (string).
 This method is called for each event that's instrumented using the client interface, including Identify, GroupIdentify and Revenue events.

 ### Plugin examples